-Guest check out makes their purchase even quicker and more accessible, and ultimately makes their steps shorter.
+Guest check-out makes their purchase even quicker and more accessible, and ultimately makes their steps shorter.

 Offer autofill addresses and information

 Is there anything better than clicking to enter your information just to see the form filled out through autofill?
-Providing the autofill address and information option helps to speed up your customers checkout process in a big way.
+Providing the autofill address and information option helps to speed up your customer’s checkout process in a big way.

-It also helps to ensure accuracy of information and keeps you from having to validate an address.
+It also helps to ensure the accuracy of the information and keeps you from having to validate an address.
 There won’t be any confusion about which address goes with billing vs shipping and the time spent will be almost none!

 Provide the option for social account sign-in